Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 • Cleaning practices designed for sticky, high-residue gummy environments

-Manufacturing takeaway: The gummies that scale well are the ones designed to be manufactured repeatedly-not just the ones that look great as prototypes.
+Manufacturing takeaway: The gummies that scale well are designed to be manufactured repeatedly—not just the ones that look great as prototypes.

 What to do with these 2024 trends

-If you’re planning a gummy launch (or trying to fix a product that’s already on the market), the best use of these trends is building a tighter development plan-one that connects formulation, process, QC, and packaging from day one.
+If you're planning a gummy launch (or fixing a product already on the market), use these trends to build a tighter development plan—one that connects formulation, process, QC, and packaging from day one.

 1. Define the critical quality attributes (texture targets, aw, potency expectations, sensory profile).